-The minimum salary threshold for skilled workers is to be lowered from £30,000 per annum to £25,600, and in some cases £20,480 for shortage occupations, which currently include nurses, civil engineers and individuals with a PhD relevant to a specific job.
+The minimum salary threshold for skilled workers is to be lowered from £30,000 per annum to the higher of either £25,600 or the “going rate” for the role.
+The salary requirement is lower for shortage occupations at £20,480, which currently include nurses, civil engineers and individuals with a PhD relevant to a specific job.

 The Migration Advisory Committee is being commissioned by the Government to devise the shortage occupation list for the new skilled worker route.

 Low skilled workers